-The [insert district's or school's name] Student Handbook is a general reference guide that is divided into two sections:
+The Singleterry Elementary School Student Handbook is a general reference guide that is divided into two sections:

 Section One: Parental Rights describes certain parental rights as specified in state or federal law.

 Section Two: Other Important Information for Parents and Students is organized alphabetically by topic.
 Where applicable, the topics are further organized by grade level.